jundalisay/superblist/content/en/research/indian/yoga/book-2/chapter-02b.md

 heading: "Chapter 2b"
 weight: 10
 author: "Patanjali"
-description: "The perfection of the powers of the bodily vesture comes through the wearing away of impurities, and through fervent aspiration"
+description: "The perfection of the powers comes through fervent aspiration and the wearing away of impurities"
 image: "/covers/yoga.png"
 icon: "/flags/in.png"
 ---